corespring/corespring-container/modules/docs/src/docs/components/index.md

 # Component Spec

-There are 3 types of component: [Interaction], [Layout] and [Library]
+There are 4 types of component: [Interaction], [Widget], [Layout] and [Library]

-* Interaction - Interactive elements allow a user to interact with them, and consist of client side and server side logic.
-* Layout - Ui elements that can contain other elements, they are not part of the test and are client side only.
-* Library - for sharing either client or server side logic amongst components use Libraries.

 ## Interaction

-### How to depend on a library
+Interactions are ui elements that may require a user response.
+They consist of client side and server side logic.
+They are configured with markup and json.

+## Widget

+A widget is a ui element that doesn't require any user response.
+It only has client side logic (because there is nothing to process on the server).
+They are configured with markup and json.

-## Layout Component
+## Layout

-A layout component is a component that only has logic that provides layouts within an item.
-For example: Tabs, Carousel, Expanders etc.

-* no server side logic required
-* can not be configured using a ui component instead they are added to the item xhtml
+Ui elements that can contain other elements, they are client side only.
+They are only configured in the xhtml (no json config).

+For example; Tabs, Carousel, Expanders are all layout components.

 The container decides to include the components by inspecting the Item.xhtml property for usage.

-### Defining

-### Adding multiple items

 ## Library
+For sharing either client or server side logic amongst components use Libraries.

 This spec defines how to create a component that can run within a corespring container.